Killericon/regsmith.github.io/_posts/2023-09-07-FIVE_WAY_TRADE.md

 &nbsp;

 Okay, so 6 2023 picks involved here.
-Let’s plug the players these turned into in the ‘old calculator…
+Let’s plug the players these turned into in the ‘ol calculator…

 &nbsp;